Landing Ship Assault

 During World War II, it was quickly discovered that an LST recovery variant was needed since damaged LSTs often beached themselves.
 LST "tenders" were outfitted and known as ARSTs, like the USS Laysan Island.
 With a shallow draft, these ships could pull alongside damaged LSTs and LCUs to perform repairs.
 Therefore, a few LSA Recovery (LSAR)s are a good idea, with machine shops, spare parts, and repairmen to assist LSAs.
 LSARs should have powerful water cannons to hose down LSAs on fire.
 Finally, they should have a heavy crane to snatch injured personnel off a burning or sinking LSA, which can also be used to lift vehicles off stranded ships.
 Since the US Navy has no combat recovery ships, LSARs would be dispatched to assist any heavily damaged warship.

 Since LSAs will have a small crew, they will have no medical facilities.
 As a result, LSARs should also have operating rooms and medical personnel to support other LSAs and landing forces.
 During World War II, 38 LSTs were converted to serve as LSTH hospital ships.
+The US Navy has no ships like LSARs in the fleet, so will dispatch them to assist any damage ship.

 A major amphibious landing could see 50 LSAs charging toward landing beaches.
 Mines may not be an issue or a major challenge best discussed in another article.
 The basics of amphibious operations can be read here: Amphibious Warfare.
 If defenses are strong, perhaps half of the LSAs will be hit but most will only suffer minor damage.
 Perhaps a dozen will suffer serious damage but continue underway and beach themselves to deliver their landing force and await repairs from LSARs while continuing to provide shelter and support to the landing force.